-The access roles available in Clarity include, but are not limited to:
+The access roles available in HMIS include, but are not limited to:

-a.
-Agency Staff - primarily for end-users who are required to enter or cleanup data under their Home Agency
+- a.
+Agency Staff primarily for end-users who are required to enter or cleanup data under their Home Agency - b.

-- b.
 Read Only primarily for end-users who do not enter data into the HMIS - c.
 HMIS Manager primarily for end-users who hold the "Agency HMIS Manager" position with their agency - d.
 Agency Referral Manager primarily for end-users that are responsible to accept/deny referrals for their agency's shelter/housing projects - e.
 CES Staff Member primarily for end-users that are entering/updating data under Coordinated Entry

-C. Participating Agency Administrator Requirements
+Participating Agency Manager Requirements

-Agencies must designate one key staff person to serve as Agency Administrator.
-This person will be responsible for the oversight of all personnel that generate or have access to client data in the HMIS to ensure adherence to the Policies & Procedures described in this document, as well as federal policies and procedures, including HUD publications and updates in the Federal Register.
-Typically, the agency administrator responsibilities include:
+Agencies must designate one key staff person to serve as Agency Manager.
+This person is responsible for the oversight of all personnel that generate or have access to client data in the HMIS to ensure adherence to the Policies & Procedures described in this document, as well as federal policies and procedures, including HUD publications and updates in the Federal Register.
+Typically, the agency Manager responsibilities include:

 - 1. Administering and monitoring agency staff access and use of the HMIS; - 2.
 Ensuring compliance with all HMIS policies and procedures through oversight and training of staff, and through creating agency policies that support HMIS policies; - 3.
 Preventing staff misuse of the data system by means of training and policy; - 4.
-Restricting access to the HMIS to staff who have received proper training, and who have a legitimate need for access (need exists only for those staff who work directly with clients, who supervise staff who work directly with clients, research or have data entry or technical responsibilities); - 5.
-Following procedure changes as determined by the HMIS Steering Committee or state and federal regulation; - 6.
-Implementing and maintaining data security policies and standards, in compliance with the HMIS Personal Protected Information Policy, the Rhode Island Continuum of Care Authorization to Share Information, and any other applicable policies; - 7.
+Restricting access to the HMIS to staff who have received proper training, and who have a legitimate need for access (need exists only for those staff who work directly with clients, who supervise staff who work directly with clients, research or have data entry or technical responsibilities);

+- 5. Following procedure changes as determined by the HMIS Steering Committee or state and federal regulation; - 6.
+Implementing and maintaining data security policies and standards, in compliance with the HMIS Personal Protected Information Policy, the RI CoC Authorization to Share Information, and any other applicable policies; - 7.
 Administering agency-specified data protection controls; - 8.
 Aiding in and/or coordinating the recovery of data, when necessary; - 9.
-Detecting and responding to violations of federal, HMIS or agencyPolicies and Procedures; - 10.
-Generating Data Quality reports readily available the database for Agency projects, and/or reviewing such reports or custom data quality reports generated by HMIS Staff, in order to address data gaps and inconsistencies, at regular intervals each grant year. - 11.
-Notify the HMIS Systems Administrator of changes within the Agency Profile, bed counts, changes in funding, when funding ends and when case managers leave their agency.
+Detecting and responding to violations of federal, HMIS or agency Policies and Procedures; - 10.
+Generating Data Quality reports readily available in the database for Agency projects, and/or reviewing such reports or custom data quality reports generated by HMIS Staff, in order to address data gaps and inconsistencies, at regular intervals each grant year. - 11.
+Notify the HMIS Systems Administrator of changes within the Agency Profile, bed counts, changes in funding, when funding ends and when case managers leave their agency through the appropriate online forms or the helpdesk.

-D. HMIS Partnership Agreement
+HMIS Partnership Agreement

-Agencies must sign and abide by the HMIS Partnership Agreement, a document agreement made between the participating agency and RI Coalition for the Homeless.
-This agreement includes a commitment to enter information on clients served within the agency's participating programs.
+Agencies must sign and abide by the HMIS Partnership Agreement, a document agreement made between the participating agency and Rhode Island Coalition to End Homelessness.
+This agreement includes a commitment to enter information on clients served within the agency's participating projects.
 This document is the legally binding document that refers to all laws and/ or regulations relating to privacy protections and information sharing of client specific information.
+Without an executed agreement, the RI HMIS team will not proceed in adding any projects or endusers in the HMIS.

-E. Security
+Security

-Agencies must ensure compliance with requirements set forth by Federal and State law along with additional security protocols set forth in this document including securing and transmission of PPI (including through unencrypted email).
+Agencies must ensure compliance with requirements set forth by Federal and State law along with additional security protocols set forth in this document including securing and transmission of Protected Personal Information (PPI) (including through unencrypted email).
 Refer to the following guidance available on our website: